UB-Mannheim/PalMA/INSTALL.md

 ### Nginx

-For Raspberry Pi we replaced the apache2 web server with nginx because it uses much less resources.
-Make sure the following configurations (server root, enabling php) are set in file `/etc/nginx/sites-enabled/default`:
+When using nginx instead of apache2 make sure the following configurations (server root, enabling php) are set in file `/etc/nginx/sites-enabled/default`:

     server {